 My personality type is that of an idealist.
 A lazy perfectionist.
 Someone who sees the potential in the world, and is without exception disappointed by the reality of it.
-That's wny I don't think I could ever bring myself to apply for another 9-5, run of the mill, keep your head down and do as you're told, IT desk job.
+That's why I don't think I could ever bring myself to apply for another IT job.

 It's not because of the people.
 The other folks in the IT part of the company I worked for are as stand-up and hard-working and easy to get along with as any coworkers I could ask for.
-And often, the IT department shares a co-resentment with the rest of an organization, but in my case all the other employees were very reasonble and never gave me a hard time at all.
+And often, stereotypically at least, the IT department shares a co-resentment with the rest of an organization, but in my case all the other departments were very reasonble and never gave me a hard time at all.

 In part, I think my disdain for the corporate IT world comes from the fact that it's impossible to escape interacting with joyless proprietary software.
 I made the mistake of enjoying computers as a 9-year old learning to code on a Commodore 64.
 Then, later in life, I made the mistake of discovering the world of Linux and open-source projects, which to me felt like a continuation of the wonder of building silly little games in CBM basic.